th-tsai/Statistical-Models-and-Methods/README.md

 In this repositories, I would revisit the coursework form module Statistical Models and Methods.

-Previously, the coursework required we used a linear model to tackle the problems.
+Previously, the coursework required us to use a linear model to tackle the problems.

 However, I will expand the models using generalised linear model, decision tree and random forest.